San Diego Child Support Attorney

-Contact the Law Office of George Gedulin at (858) 281-4605 to schedule a free case evaluation.
+Contact the Law Office of George Gedulin at (858) 281-4605 to schedule a case evaluation with our San Diego child support attorney.

 In California, both parents are responsible for supporting their child financially.
 Whether the parents are married, divorced, separated, or otherwise, they both have a legal obligation to contribute to the upbringing of their child.
 Child support comprises monthly payments made to support children by one of the parents.
 Typically, the parent with less or no custody is the one responsible for child support.